What is renewable energy?

 - Solar thermal power plants use concentrating solar collectors to focus the sun's rays to heat a fluid to a high temperature.
 This fluid generates steam to power a turbine and a generator.

 Photovoltaic (PV) systems use solar electric cells that convert solar radiation directly into electricity.
-Individual PV cells are configured into modules of varying electricity producing capacities.
+Individual PV cells are arranged into modules (panels) of varying electricity-producing capacities.
 PV systems range from single PV cells for powering calculators to large power plants with hundreds of modules to generate large amounts of electricity.

 Renewable energy requirements and incentives

 Federal, state, and local governments and electric utilities encourage investing in and using renewable energy, and in some cases, require it.
 Many programs and incentives are currently available.
-The Database of State Incentives for Renewable Energy and Efficiency (DSIRE) is a comprehensive source for information about the types and status of government and utility requirements and incentives for renewable energy.
+The Database of State Incentives for Renewable Energy and Efficiency (DSIRE) is a comprehensive source of information on the types and the status of government and utility requirements and incentives for renewable energy.

 Government financial incentives

 Several federal government tax credits, grants, and loan programs are available for qualifying renewable energy technologies and projects.
 The federal tax credits include the Renewable Energy Production Tax Credit (PTC), the Business Energy Investment Tax Credit (ITC), and the personal income tax credit.
-Grant and loan programs are available from several government agencies, including the U.S. Department of Agriculture, the U.S. Department of Energy (DOE), and the U.S. Department of the Interior.
-Every state has some type of financial incentive to support or subsidize the installation of renewable energy equipment.
+Grant and loan programs may be available from several government agencies, including the U.S. Department of Agriculture, the U.S. Department of Energy (DOE), and the U.S. Department of the Interior.
+Every state has some financial incentives available to support or subsidize the installation of renewable energy equipment.

 Renewable portfolio standards (RPS) and state mandates or goals